fcocervera/game_recommender/README.md

 * Low Precision means high FP.
 We recommended something they didn't like.
 They're annoyed.
 * Low Recall means high FN.
 We we didn't recommend something that they would have liked.
 They're missing out.

-In a real world scenario, I would have optimized for precision/recall by A/B testing and different settings and maximizing for conversions.
+In a real world scenario, I would have optimized for precision/recall by A/B testing different settings and maximizing for conversions.

 ### Output
 <p align="center">